Lust for a Vampire: Critical reception

+The Monthly Film Bulletin wrote: "Despite its exploitative title, Hammer's second excursion into the territory of Le Fanu's Carmilla is – like The Vampire Lovers – reasonably in keeping with the spirit of the original ...
+Yutte Stensgaard's Mircalla effectively exudes an aura of utterly sensual evil, and Ralph Bates is excellent as the occult scholar who becomes infatuated with her, while Le Fanu's claustrophobic girls' dormitory world is nicely evoked in images ... that build up an atmosphere of properly cloying intensity; and one long, particularly audacious tracking shot down the garden to the lake (in which the camera becomes Mircalla stalking and embracing her victim) communicates just the right feeling of narcissism and ghostly physicality. ...
+Lust for a Vampire suffers – like many recent additions to the vampire genre – from the absence of any positive force for good to counterbalance the all-engulfing sensuality, and for about its last third the film disintegrates into a mechanical succession of victims and intrigues."

-The Hammer Story: The Authorised History of Hammer Films pans Lust for a Vampire, calling it a "cynical and depressing exercise", and suggesting that "one can only imagine what Fisher, Cushing and Bray's craftsmen might have made of Gates' reasonably literate draft."
-In contrast, Bruce G. Hallenbeck asserts that "there is much to recommend" the movie, noting that a Gothic atmosphere is "ably evoked", and adding, "I think it was a very good script".
+The Hammer Story: The Authorised History of Hammer Films called the film a "cynical and depressing exercise", and suggested that "one can only imagine what Fisher, Cushing and Bray's craftsmen might have made of Gates' reasonably literate draft."

+Bruce G. Hallenbeck asserts that "there is much to recommend" the movie, noting that a Gothic atmosphere is "ably evoked", and adding, "I think it was a very good script".
 Hallenbeck quotes Tudor Gates, the writer of all three films in the Karnstein Trilogy, as saying, "I think, in a way, it was the better of the first two".
+Sangster reflected making the film as one of his regrets while remembering sinking down in embarrassment when he and Bates went to a screening and heard the song that played in the middle of the film.